Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 }
 ```
 Inside the first contract `SudentIntro.sol` you will create will the following simple functions:
-* The first fucntion will be an external function `StudentInfo` that modifies the public variables `name`, `age`, `university`, and `course`.
-The Function will accept student's details as inputs and asign them to the oublic variables.
+* The first function will be an external function `StudentInfo` that modifies the public variables `name`, `age`, `university`, and `course`.
+The Function will accept students' details as inputs and assign them to the public variables.
 Add the `studentDetail` function below, to the `StudentIntro.sol` contract created earlier.

 ```solidity